la2050/archive/_projects/2015/hollywood-heart-arts-in-the-classroom.md

   personal creativity and personal growth for at-risk students.
 Hollywood HEART has hired individuals trained by these organizations to lead the workshops but has not entered into any contracts directly with the nonprofit organizations.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The program we are proposing is for the LA 2050 Challenge is budgeted at
-  $100,000.
-We have a number of additional grant proposals pending for this effort.
-The ultimate size of the effort will depend on the total amount of funds we receive.
-However, the LA 2050 Challenge grant by itself will allow us to sustain and further improve our partnership with LA High School and to begin programming at two new sites.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Hollywood HEART: Arts in the HEART of the Classroom Budget

-   Program Coordinator  26,000
-   Curriculum Development  3,000
-   In-class Teaching Artists  25,200
-   Afterschool Teaching Artists  14,400
-   Fringe @22% of the above wages  15,000 Travel/Mileage  4,000
-   Educational Materials  8,400
-   Special Performances  4,000
-   Marketing & Publicity  2,000
-   TOTAL  100,000
 How do you plan to scale the success of your proposal?: >- Hollywood HEART’s proposal is in fact the first stage for scaling our Integrated Arts Program by introducing it to two new schools.
 We have recently